althafvly/lineage_script/README.md

   To Build a11 or below roms (factory and ota build)

     m target-files-package otatools-package -j$(nproc --all)

+  For a11 roms

     script/release.sh alioth

   For a12 roms

     script/release12.sh alioth

+  For a13 roms

+    script/release13.sh alioth

   To Generate delta (incremental updates)